Java (software platform): Version history

 The Java language has undergone several changes since the release of JDK (Java Development Kit) 1.0 on January 23, 1996, as well as numerous additions of classes and packages to the standard library.
 Since J2SE 1.4 the Java Community Process (JCP) has governed the evolution of the Java Language.
 The JCP uses Java Specification Requests (JSRs) to propose and specify additions and changes to the Java platform.
 The Java Language Specification (JLS) specifies the language; changes to the JLS are managed under JSR 901.

 Sun released JDK 1.1 on February 19, 1997.
-Major additions included an extensive retooling of the AWT event model, inner classes added to the language, JavaBeans and JDBC.
+Major additions included an extensive retooling of the Abstract Window Toolkit (AWT) event model, inner classes added to the language, JavaBeans, and Java Database Connectivity (JDBC).

 J2SE 1.2 (December 8, 1998) – Codename Playground.
 This and subsequent releases through J2SE 5.0 were rebranded Java 2 and the version name "J2SE" (Java 2 Platform, Standard Edition) replaced JDK to distinguish the base platform from J2EE (Java 2 Platform, Enterprise Edition) and J2ME (Java 2 Platform, Micro Edition).
 Major additions included reflection, a collections framework, Java IDL (an interface description language implementation for CORBA interoperability), and the integration of the Swing graphical API into the core classes.
-A Java Plug-in was released, and Sun's JVM was equipped with a JIT compiler for the first time.
+A Java plug-in was released (since then web browser vendors have removed support for, and it's now deprecated for removal of Java codebase and will be removed by Java 26 in 2026), and Sun's JVM was equipped with a JIT compiler for the first time.

 J2SE 1.3 (May 8, 2000) – Codename Kestrel.
 Notable changes included the bundling of the HotSpot JVM (the HotSpot JVM was first released in April, 1999 for the J2SE 1.2 JVM), JavaSound, Java Naming and Directory Interface (JNDI) and Java Platform Debugger Architecture (JPDA).

 J2SE 1.4 (February 6, 2002) – Codename Merlin.
 This became the first release of the Java platform developed under the Java Community Process as JSR 59.
 Major changes included regular expressions modeled after Perl, exception chaining, an integrated XML parser and XSLT processor (JAXP), and Java Web Start.